How to Invest in Germany: 7 Investing Tips

 - How much risk am I willing to take?

 One tip within the tip: Just wanting to have more money is not a goal to invest for.
-What do you want do with more money?
-Maybe you want to buy a Home for your family?
+What do you want to do with more money?
+Maybe you want to buy a home for your family?
 That’s a goal to invest for.
-Maybe you want to be financially free?
+Maybe you want to be financially free with Passive Income?
 That’s a goal to invest for.
 Try to give your goals a name and attach it to something tangible.

 It’s the same when you try to get from destination A to destination B. If you don’t even know where destination B is, how do you ever want to end up there?
 All you can do is wander in a random direction.

-The right investment products for you are determined by how long you can invest or by how soon you might need your money back.
-If you are for example saving equity for Real Estate that you want to buy in a few years from now, you need to invest in investment products that are meant for short-term goals (e.g. Savings Accounts or Fixed-term Savings Accounts).
+The right Investment products for you are determined by how long you can invest or by how soon you might need your money back.
+If you are for example saving equity for a future Real Estate purchase, you need to invest in investment products that are meant for short-term goals (e.g. Savings Accounts or Fixed-term Savings Accounts).

 Investment products that are meant for the long-term (like Stocks, Mutual Funds & Exchange Traded Funds, etc) are simply not suitable for your purpose.
-The inherit risk in these long-term investment products is too high, because their value goes up and down.
-If you don’t have time to recover from potentially falling prices, your entire goal might be in jeopardy because you were investing in the wrong investment products.
+The inherent risk in these long-term investment products is too high because their value goes up and down.
+If you don’t have time to recover from potentially falling prices, your entire goal might be in jeopardy because you were investing in the wrong Investment Products.

-To help you think for the long-term, you first of all need to think, find, and understand your Personal Risk Tolerance.
-Psychology speaking, our risk tolerance is build in our DNA.
+To help you think for the long-term, you, first of all, need to think, find, and understand your personal risk tolerance.
+Psychologically speaking, our risk tolerance is built in our DNA.
 And as our genetic code changes with age, our risk tolerance changes as well.

-Long-term thinking does NOT mean to buy any investment product and holding it forever.
+Attention: Long-term thinking does NOT mean buying any Investment product and holding it forever.
 It means being invested as long as possible.
 If an investment is not performing the way you want it to, you are free to sell it and exchange it for something else that has the chance to perform better.
-Just remember: past performance is no guarantee for future results.
+Just remember that past performance is no guarantee for future results.

-Both – Diversification & the Magic Triangle of Investing – acknowledge that there is no general best solution in investing, neither on a investing strategy level nor on a investing product level.
-That’s why both tell you to invest in many different Asset Classes.
-Some asset class or investing product will alyways rise in value.
-And if you are invested everywhere, parts of your investments will go up as well.
+Some asset classes or investment products will always rise in value.
+And if you are invested everywhere, parts of your Investments will go up as well.
 Some investments will also fall in value, but that will be compensated by the other investment products or asset classes that rise in value.

 Good examples for diversification are: